 Ensenada Cruise Port Guide

-about your time in Ensenada, from practical information like transportation and safety to insights on the best shopping, dining, and cultural sites.
+This comprehensive brain dump port guide and my blogs will provide you with everything you need to know and flavorful insights about your shore day in Ensenada, from practical information like transportation and safety to insights on the best shopping, dining, and cultural sites.

 Cruisers:

-Get to Town:
+Get to Downtown:

-Last port Security Booth you will see this = left to malecon and downtown First Street, right to excursion/massage pick up or Riveriera
+Last port Security Booth you will see this = left to walk malecon and downtown First Street, right to excursion/massage pick up or Riveriera

 Remember your Sign & Sail card and government ID.
-You do not need passport to exit and reenter port security.
+You do not need a passport to exit and reenter port security.

 1. Ensenada Downtown Safety

-1.1 Cruise Port Safety Tips
+1.1 Ensenada Cruise Port Safety Tips

 • Stay in well-populated areas: The port area and downtown are typically safe, especially during the day.
 Stick to these areas, especially if you’re unfamiliar with the city.